 Ideal as a catch-all or decorative tray on a side table or in your home office, this piece hails all the way from the jungles of Paraguay.

-Foundation crafted by hand with cedar wood sourced from the Paraguayan jungle with full-grain vegetable-tanned cow leather sourced from Paraguay and a hand-stitched finish.
+Foundation crafted by hand with cedar wood sourced from the Paraguayan jungle with full-grain vegetable-tanned cow leather sourced and a hand-stitched finish.

 The smooth cedar foundation of the tray is sourced from the depths of the vastly untouched jungle town of Rosado, Tobati, Paraguay.
 Cedar is the most sought-after wood resource in the country and with reason.
 It's strong, yet malleable.
 Its smell is untapped in nature.
 If you close your eyes while inhaling, it takes you to the jungle.